-- (1) Manufacturer;
+- Manufacturer: (1)

-- (2) Serial number; and
+- Serial number: and (2)

-- (3) Model number.
+- Model number.
+(3)

-- (b) Power interrupts circuit.

-- (1) A power interrupt circuit must be installed in all appropriate gaming equipment.

-- (2) A battery backup device is required that is capable of maintaining accurate required information after power is discontinued.

-- (3) The backup device must be kept within the locked or sealed logic board compartment.

-- (c) Electromagnetic interference.
+- (b) Power interrupts circuit. - (1) A power interrupt circuit must be installed in all appropriate gaming equipment. - (2) A battery backup device is required that is capable of maintaining accurate required information after power is discontinued. - (3) The backup device must be kept within the locked or sealed logic board compartment. - (c) Electromagnetic interference.

-Each machine or other gaming equipment shall be designed and constructed so that its operation is not adversely affected by static discharge or other electro-magnetic interference. - (d) The Casino Gaming Licensee must submit its hardware accessories requirements, operational systems, and control systems, to the Commission for consideration and approval prior to use, including, but not limited to: - (1) Coin and token mechanisms;

-- (2) Bill validators; - (3) Automatic light-alarm; - (4) Protection of logic boards and memory components; - (5) Hardware switches; - (6) Drop bucket; and - (7) Hopper. - § 175-10.1-1355 Software Requirement.
-The Casino Gaming Licensee must provide to the Commission for the Commission's consideration and prior approval all software used in or in conjunction with gaming equipment and any gaming activity. - § 175-10.1-1360 Cause for Suspension, Failure to Renew, or Revocation of a License.
-Any of the following is cause for suspension, refusal to renew, or revocation of a casino service industry license; refusal to renew or a revocation may be issued for sufficient cause, so as those listed but not limited to: - (a) Violation of any provision of the Act or these Regulations; - (b) Conduct which would disqualify the applicant, or any other person required to be qualified, if such person were applying for original licensure; - (c) Failure to comply with all applicable Commonwealth, federal, state, and local statutes, ordinances, and regulations; - (d) A material departure from any representation made in the application for licensure: - (e) Conduct by the casino management company which involves issuance or acceptance of political favors, kickbacks, undue pressure, manipulation or inducement of a public official for political, regulatory, or financial gain; - (f) Any other action or inaction by the licensee which causes the Commission to question the licensee's integrity, honesty, or which, in the Commission's sole judgment tends to discredit the Commonwealth or the Commonwealth's gaming industry.
+Each machine or other gaming equipment shall be designed and constructed so that its operation is not adversely affected by static discharge or other electro-magnetic interference. - (d) The Casino Gaming Licensee must submit its hardware accessories requirements, operational systems, and control systems, to the Commission for consideration and approval prior to use, including, but not limited to: - (1) Coin and token mechanisms; - (2) Bill validators; - (3) Automatic light-alarm; - (4) Protection of logic boards and memory components; - (5) Hardware switches: - (6) Drop bucket; and - (7) Hopper. - § 175-10.1-1355 Software Requirement.
+The Casino Gaming Licensee must provide to the Commission for the Commission's consideration and prior approval all software used in or in conjunction with gaming equipment and any gaming activity or gaming accounting. - § 175-10.1-1360 Cause for Suspension, Failure to Renew, or Revocation of a License.
+Any of the following is cause for suspension, refusal to renew, or revocation of a casino service provider license or casino vendor license; refusal to renew or a revocation may be issued for sufficient cause, so as those listed but not limited to: - (a) Violation of any provision of the Act or these Regulations; - (b) Conduct which would disqualify the applicant, or any other person required to be qualified, if such person were applying for original licensure; - (c) Failure to comply with all applicable Commonwealth, federal, state, and local statutes, ordinances, and regulations; - (d) A material departure from any representation made in the application for licensure; - (e) Conduct by the licensee which involves issuance or acceptance of political favors, kickbacks, undue pressure, manipulation or inducement of a public official for political, regulatory, or financial gain;